moov2/Moov2.AzureStorageBlobProperties/README.md

 ### Cache Control

-Sets the cache control value for the blob, which will give your site [desirable performance improvements](https://developers.google.com/web/fundamentals/performance/optimizing-content-efficiency/http-caching#cache-control).
-The app setting to be added to the `Web.config` is `Orchard.Azure.Media.StorageCacheControl`.
+Sets the cache control value for the blob, which gives [desirable performance improvements](https://developers.google.com/web/fundamentals/performance/optimizing-content-efficiency/http-caching#cache-control).
+Add `Orchard.Azure.Media.StorageCacheControl` to the `appSettings` in the `Web.config` for the Orchard site.
 An example value is `public, max-age=31536000`.

 ## Release